Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2014-01-01-simple-sitemap.md

 * *changefreq.properties* The set of JCR property names which will contain the change frequency value.
 Defaults to none.

 * *priority.properties* The set of JCR property names which will contain the priority value.
-Defauls to none.
+Defaults to none.

+#### Since v2.3.0

+* *damassets.property* The JCR property name which will contain DAM folders to include in the sitemap.

+* *damassets.types* MIME types allowed for DAM assets included in the sitemap.